Joaquin-Garay/joaquin-garay.github.io/_posts/2024-01-04-interest-rate-derivatives.md

 - **Floating rate spread**: An additional fixed value added to the floating rate.
 - **Floating rate gearing**: Ratio of the floating rate considered in the contract.

+Here and example of a floating leg of a LIBOR 3M swap.
+Fictional data.
 <style>
 .table-wrapper {
     font-size: smaller;